cozygene/refactor/README.md

 ### Data preparation

 ##### Preprocessing raw data
-ReFACTor expects to get Beta normalized methylation levels (although it may perform well on M-value normalized data as well).
-Prior to running ReFACTor, the data should be adjusted for known technical atrifacts of the technology used for probing the methylation levels as well as adjusted for known technical batches.
-For a comprehensive comparison between methods for preprocessing raw data collected by the Illumina 27k/450K platform see Lenhe et al. 2015, Genome Biology.
-In order to fit best to the assumptions of ReFACTor, any normalization applied should keep the data approximately normal.
+ReFACTor is designed to handle Beta normalized methylation levels (although it may perform well on M-value normalized data as well).
+Prior to running ReFACTor, the data should be adjusted for known technical atrifacts of the technology used for probing the methylation levels as well as adjusted for known technical covariates (such as batches).
+For a comprehensive comparison between methods for preprocessing raw data collected by the Illumina 27K/450K platforms see Lenhe et al. 2015 (Genome Biology).
+In order to best fit to the assumptions of ReFACTor, any normalization applied should keep the data approximately normal.

 ##### Preparing data for ReFACTor
 For best performance, we suggest to remove non-autosomal probes, cross-hybridized probes and probes with SNPs.
-In addition, a large number of sites in the Illumina 27k/450K platform are constant or nearly-constant.
-Removing these sites of very low variance improves the performance of ReFACTor (e.g. remove all sites with standard deviation < 0.02).
+In addition, a large number of sites in the Illumina 27K/450K platforms are constant or nearly-constant.
+We observe that removing these sites of very low variance improves the performance of ReFACTor (e.g. remove all sites with standard deviation < 0.02).
+Note that once the ReFACTor components are computed, any of the exluded probes can be rejoined to the data for the rest of the analysis if desired.

 ### Parameters selection